bot-unit/yff/README.md

 **Yahoo!, Y!Finance, and Yahoo! finance are registered trademarks of Yahoo, Inc.**

-**It's an open-source tool that uses Yahoo publicly available data, and is intended only for research and educational purposes.
+**It's an open-source code that uses Yahoo publicly available data, and is intended only for research and educational purposes.
 You should refer to Yahoo!'s terms of use ([here](https://policies.yahoo.com/us/en/yahoo/terms/product-atos/apiforydn/index.htm), [here](https://legal.yahoo.com/us/en/yahoo/terms/otos/index.html), and